Physician Associate Studies MSc

 Entry requirements

-If in doubt, please email the Admissions Team to discuss the suitability of your degree and alternative options of study
+If in doubt, please email the Admissions Team to discuss the suitability of your degree and alternative options of study.

 Health and Disclosure and Barring Service Screening

-Any offer of a place to study Physician Associate Studies is conditional upon a satisfactory confidential occupational health assessment, which will include a health questionnaire, and if necessary further telephone consultation and/or an appointment with an occupational health clinician.
+Additionally, any offer of a place to study Physician Associate Studies is conditional upon a satisfactory confidential occupational health assessment, which will include a health questionnaire, and if necessary further telephone consultation and/or an appointment with an occupational health clinician.
 Screening for serious communicable disease, (Hepatitis B, Hepatitis C, HIV, tuberculosis (TB) and a review of immunisation status and needs, which includes COVID-19, will also be arranged before beginning your studies.

 How to apply

-From 2023 entry onwards applications should be submitted via UCAS rather than the CRM system used for other School of Medicine postgraduate programmes.
+Applications should be submitted via UCAS rather than the CRM system used for other School of Medicine postgraduate programmes.

 The institution code for the University of Leeds is L23.
 The closing date will be aligned to the UCAS January deadline and can be found on the UCAS website.
+It should be noted that this programme does not accept applications for deferred entry.

-Values based recruitment is carried out across our vocational programmes.
+Values-based recruitment is carried out across our vocational programmes.
 Candidates who apply to more than one vocational course in the School of Medicine will only be considered for one course.
 Please note that if a candidate demonstrates motivation and insight for another non-School of Medicine vocational course (e.g. nursing or dentistry) they will be rejected without further consideration.

 Where possible, candidates who apply for multiple programmes within the School of Medicine will be informed that they must choose one course only.